TomasHubelbauer/week-planner/readme.md

   I added the screenshot manually but it is already out of date, so let's make that automatic.

-- [ ] Select the current slot when the tab gains focus
+- [ ] Select the current slot when the browser tab gains focus

   This will make it easy to spot and annotate fast.

-- [ ] Display the whole span of like inline slots instead of the single slot
+- [ ] Display the whole range of like inline slots not one slot in `#slotsDiv`

-  When multiple slots in a row are annoated the same thing, display either both or just the range from the first slot's start to the last slot's end.
+  When multiple slots in a row are annotated the same thing, display either both or just the range from the first slot's start to the last slot's end.

-- [ ] Allow specifying desired minimal and maximal amount of time for each verb

-  This will help track good habits that are neglected or bad habits that are indulged.
-  Do it probably by storing this information in the storage under the verb name.

 - [ ] Use a `dialog` with an `input` with a pre-filled `datalist` of types